melexis/sphinx-coverity-extension/README.rst

 The *conf.py* file contains the documentation configuration for your project.
 This file needs to be equipped in order to configure the Coverity plugin.

-First the plugin needs to be enabled in the *extensions* variable:
+First, the plugin needs to be enabled in the *extensions* variable:

 .. code-block::